To see a list of AHAF's past presidents, click here.

-The American Handwriting Analysis Foundation came into existence in 1967 due to a chance meeting of its founder, "Charlie" Cole, with Hans Swartz, a German refugee he met on a train ride in 1941.
+The American Handwriting Analysis Foundation is a 501-(c)6 non-profit business organization, chartered and incorporated in California.
+AHAF came into existence in 1967 due to a chance meeting of its founder, "Charlie" Cole, with Hans Swartz, a German refugee he met on a train ride in 1941.
 Schwarz was a graphologist, and he also ran a small newspaper in Germany until his politics disagreed with those of Hitler and he left the country around 1940.

 During their train ride, Schwarz patiently explained the details of handwriting analysis to Charlie, which sparked a lifelong interest in the art and science of graphology.
 Swartz instilled two rules for successful handwriting analysis in Charlie which he passed along to his own students: look at the whole writing and do lots and lots of analyses.